jekyll/jekyll/site/_docs/windows.md

 After this process you should have github-pages installed on your system and you can host your blog again with `jekyll s`. \\
 There will be a warning on startup that you should include `gem 'wdm', '>= 0.1.0' if Gem.win_platform?` to your `Gemfile` but I could not get `jekyll s` working if I include that line so for the moment I ignore that warning.

-In the future the installation process of the github-gem should be as simple as the setup of the blog.
+In the future the installation process of the github-pages should be as simple as the setup of the blog.
 But as long as the new version of the Nokogiri ([v1.6.8][nokogiriReleases]) is not stable and referenced, it is work to get it up and running on Windows.

 [jwillmerPost]: http://jwillmer.de/blog/tutorial/how-to-install-jekyll-and-pages-gem-on-windows-10-x46 "Installation instructions by Jens Willmer"
 [Chocolatey]: https://chocolatey.org/install "Package manager for Windows"